skip to content

 Indecent filming

-It is a defence to a charge of indecent filming if either of the following can be established:
+It is a defence to a charge of indecent filming if:

-• it was undertaken by a licenced investigation agent in the course of obtaining evidence in connection with a claim for compensation, damages, a payment under a contract or some other benefit.
+• it was undertaken by a licenced investigation agent in the course of obtaining evidence in connection with a claim for compensation, damages, a payment under a contract or some other benefit [s 26D(2)].

-Consent will not be effective if given by a person under the age of 17 or with a cognitive impairment, or if obtained from a person by duress or deception [see s 26E(1)].
+Consent will not be effective if given by a person under the age of 17 or with a cognitive impairment, or if obtained from a person by duress or deception [s 26E(1)].

-It is a further offence for a person to distribute images obtained by indecent filming [see s 26D(3)].
+It is also an offence to distribute images obtained by indecent filming [s 26D(3)].

-It is a defence if one or more of the following can be proved that:
+It is a defence if one or more of the following can be proved:

-• the person filmed consented to that particular distribution of the image; or
+• the person filmed consented to that particular distribution of the image

-• the person filmed consented to distribution of the image generally; or
+• the person filmed consented to distribution of the image generally

-• the defendant did not know, and could not reasonably have been expected to know, that the indecent filming was without the person's consent; or
+• the defendant did not know, and could not reasonably have been expected to know, that the indecent filming was without the person's consent

-• that the indecent filming was undertaken by a licenced investigation agent in the course of obtaining evidence in connection wtih a claim for compensation, damages, a payment under a contract or some other benefit.
+• the indecent filming was undertaken by a licenced investigation agent in the course of obtaining evidence in connection with a claim for compensation, damages, a payment under a contract or some other benefit.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.